Fraud Blocker

 4. Maintain Active RADT Status

 RADT credentials are valid for five years.
-To maintain your certification, complete:
+To maintain your certification and keep your registration active with CCAPP, you must complete the following on an ongoing basis:

 • Annual renewal fee